 On another front, we study efficient signal processing based methods to overcome the theoretical and practical limitations that constrain the achievable resolution of any imaging device.
 Our approach, which is based on adaptive extraction and robust fusion of relevant information from the expensive and sophisticated as well as simple and cheap sensors, has found wide applications in improving the quality of imaging systems such as ophthalmic SD-OCT, digital X-ray mammography, electronic and optical microscopes, and commercial digital camcorders.
 We are also interested in pursuing statistical signal processing based projects, including super-resolution, demosaicing, deblurring, denoising, motion estimation, compressive sensing/adaptive sampling, and sensor fusion.

 - Associate Professor in the Department of Biomedical Engineering

-- Assistant Professor in the Department of Ophthalmology
+- Associate Professor in the Department of Ophthalmology

 - Assistant Professor in the Department of Electrical and Computer Engineering

 - Assistant Professor in the Department of Computer Science

 - Faculty Network Member of the Duke Institute for Brain Sciences

 - Office Location: CIEMAS 2575, Durham, NC 27708